10 tips for finding European coffee buyers

 - To find out if your country has an embassy in your target market, go to the Embassy Worldwide website.

-- Check the websites of embassies, import promotion agencies and chambers of commerce to see what kind of export programmes they currently execute.
+- Check the websites of embassies, import promotion agencies and chambers of commerce to see what kinds of active export programmes they currently have.

 Online marketing is the best way to attract the attention of potential buyers.
-You can invest in your own social media account or set up a website.
+This applies even more since the COVID-19 pandemic, when trade fairs got cancelled and buyers could not travel to origin.
+Therefore, invest in your own social media account or set up a website.
 When you opt for a website, make sure that it is accurate and up-to-date.
 Your website must be clear and should provide relevant information regarding:

 - information on your coffee offer, including quality and availability